Arthur S. Reber: Origins of consciousness

-Reber maintains that human consciousness should be viewed as a pole on a continuum of subjective, phenomenal states that can be traced back to simple reactivity of organic forms and not as something special in our universe.
+Reber maintained that human consciousness should be viewed as a pole on a continuum of subjective, phenomenal states that can be traced back to simple reactivity of organic forms and not as something special in our universe.
 We would do better to treat consciousness like we treat memory, not as a singular thing but as a label for a host of functions all of which have a common functional core.
 Cognitive psychologists and neuroscientists are, he notes, quite comfortable viewing memory as beginning in very basic functions of cellular biology (as Eric Kandel has shown) while still recognizing the various complex and sophisticated forms we see in humans as on a continuum with the primitive forms.

 In his recent book The First Minds: Caterpillars, 'Karyotes, and Consciousness, Reber introduced the Cellular Basis of Consciousness (CBC) model and developed this argument further, arguing that sentience is a fundamental property of all life, that life and consciousness are co-terminous.
 It is a given in evolutionary biology that all species, extant and extinct, evolved from these unicellular forms.
 The CBC is based on the presumption that sentience, consciousness followed the same path—the many ways that species experience events, similarly evolved from prokaryotes.
 Interestingly, the CBC also allows for a novel perspective on the Hard Problem.
 Rather that search for the ways in which brains make minds, consciousness is viewed as an integral feature of all life.
 In short, the emergentist's dilemma is reformulated and in a version that is physiologically more tractable.
 Reviewer Peter Kassan notes that the work is "solidly grounded in actual biology rather than fanciful speculation based on quantum mechanics, information theory, or science fiction."
 Kassan also says that it remains to be seen "whether the CBC sparks a renaissance of productive research" in consciousness studies.

-With František Baluška, a cell biologist at the University of Bonn, Reber is examining the various biochemical mechanisms that are likely candidates for the emergence of these kinds of sentience.
+Reber and cell biologist František Baluška examined several biochemical mechanisms that are likely candidates for the emergence of these kinds of sentience.

 Lexicography

 In 1985 Reber authored the Dictionary of Psychology, now in its 4th edition.
 His daughter Emily Reber co-authored the 3rd edition and his wife Rhianon Allen joined for the most recent edition.
 The dictionary has sold over a half-million copies in six languages.
+One critic wrote that "[t]his is a very readable book, of value to students and lecturers of all levels."